 Recommended: Need help losing fat?
 Take our Free Fat Loss Course

 The answer doesn’t have to be endless drudgeries on the treadmill or elliptical to attain steady state cardio benefits and burn fat the slow way.

-That’s all fine and good, but you’re a person with a busy life, and can’t spend hours at the gym every given day.
+That’s all fine and good, but if you’re a person with a busy life, you can’t spend hours at the gym every given day.

 For those reasons, it’s helpful to have a good handle on your metabolic training arsenal.

 Using weights to substitute cardio is a serviceable way to attain all the same benefits while making things more time efficient.
 All you have to do is simply manipulate your rest intervals and choose your exercises wisely, while modifying the amount you’re lifting per exercise.

 So, we understand that you can train metabolic style for fat loss, and to save the cardio portion of your workout.
 But what about your precious gains?